linnarsson-lab/auto-annotation/Developmental/Ectoderm/NbGlutDH.md

 [DOI: http://dx.doi.org/10.1016/S0896-6273(01)00341-5] The Paired Homeodomain Protein DRG11 Is Required for the Projection of Cutaneous Sensory Afferent Fibers to the Dorsal Spinal Cord

+[DOI: 10.1002/dvdy.22305] Prrxl1 is required for the generation of a subset of nociceptive glutamatergic superficial spinal dorsal horn neurons.

 Other markers

 Mgat4c